fansalon/TEspeX/README.md

 To check whether java is properly installed on your machine and picard properly works, type:\
   * ```java -jar $tespex/bin/picard/picard.jar```

 If the picard help is printed everything is fine.
 If an error rises java is not (properly) installed on your machine.
-Possible solutions: i) go back to 2. and check conda has successfully installed java, ii) check that the java installed by conda in in $PATH and iii) check that the invoked java is really the one installed by conda.
+Possible solutions: i) go back to 2. and check conda has successfully installed java, ii) check that the java installed by conda is in $PATH and iii) check that the invoked java is really the one installed by conda.

 **7. STAR**